20lives/dmote/doc/options.md

 #### Parameter `key-alias`

 A named key where the wrist rest will attach.
-The vertical component of its position is ignored.
+The vertical component of its position will be ignored.

 #### Parameter `offset`